- Home Delivery

 Are all items listed as OTR in the catalog on the Bookmobile?

 No, they are not.
-The Bookmobile carries about 3,500 items.
-The collection contains about 36,000 items.
-So most of the titles are in Outreach Services.
-If you want a specific item, call the library to request it or fill out a Hold card.
-We don't want you to waste time tracking down the Bookmobile at a stop only to learn that the item you want is not on the vehicle.
+The Bookmobile carries a large amount of items, but there are many more that are kept in our Outreach workroom.
+If you want a specific item, call the library to request it or place a hold using our online system.
+We wouldn't want you to waste your time tracking down the Bookmobile at a stop only to learn that the item you want is not on the vehicle.

 If you have any other questions, please email firstname.lastname@example.org or phone 828-6092.